kubernetes/enhancements/keps/sig-instrumentation/4785-crdmetrics-controller/README.md

 The KEP does **not** target a controller which:
 * overlaps with Kube State Metrics' goals in any way except for the Custom Resource State API, or,
-* offers any stability guarantees for the metrics generated using its managed resource(s).
+* offers any stability and performance guarantees for the metrics generated using its managed resource(s).

 ## Proposal